tolkit/fasta_windows/README.md

     -w, --window_size <window_size>    Integer size of window for statistics to be computed over. [default: 1000]
 ```

+Or you can compile yourself.
+You will need to <a href="https://www.rust-lang.org/tools/install">download rust</a>, clone this repo, and then run:

+`cargo build --release`

+This will then make the compiled binary in the `target/release` directory.

 Run `./target/release/fasta_windows --help` to display this message in the terminal.

 For example, to iterate over a fasta file in windows of 100 base pairs, computing trinucleotide diversity: